VladimirPapazov88/Dvoich/README.md

 The Pythonista UI script

-To the run file follow this steps:
+To run it follow this steps:
+1. Download code .zip file
-	1. Unpack .zip achive
+2. Unpack .zip file
-	2. Drop the .py and .pyui files to the Pythonista3 folder
-	3. Open in Pythonista3 "dvoich.py" file and run it
+3. Open in Pythonista files: "Dvoich.py" and "Dvoich.pyui"
+4. Click to the run button!

 Have a happy using! 🙂🙂🙂🙂🙂